Cowboys & Indians

 "Yes, the police just called; his body's in the mortuary.
 Look," she said and pushed forward a printed sheet from the file she was holding.

-The group leaned in to see the coloured picture of a large naked blonde man, his skin a sickly pale hue with severe bruising and a large ugly gash over his heart.
+The group leaned in to see the coloured picture of a large naked blonde man, his skin a sickly pale hue with severe bruising and a large ugly gash over his

 "Well it's a body alright, but is it him?
 I never met the guy," said Jones.

 "Yes, it's him, see" said Seema and placed a second paper before them.
-It was a photocopy of Gunther's passport; there was no mistaking the person was the one and the same, Seema continued "Police found his passport with him."
+It was a photocopy of Gunther's passport; there was no mistaking the person was the

 "This is dreadful, what happened?" asked Gracie.